BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 ### Saving Amber (Optional)

 We don't have to **Save Amber**, but in this section we will.
 Head down the left ladder from the entrance.
 Talk to Venam and enter the Chamber of Awakening.
+You can talk to the tablet here to get the *Underwater Field Readout*!

 On the left, use your new Blast Powder to reach:

 **ZCell 076: Chamber of Awakening**